-- People come toward the dog from 1-ft. away
+- People come toward the dog from 1-ft. away.

-3. Appropriate reaction to city distractions.
-This includes
+3. Appropriate reaction to city distractions

 - Stop at corner, stand or sit to wait and cross with no pulling (on leash, with owner).

 - Crosses street under control.

 - (Dropped food, or cups, bags, cans, in which food was wrapped).

 6.Person walks up and pets the dog.

-May be carrying an item such as a small dog in a bag, a computer bag, etc.
+- May be carrying an item such as a small dog in a bag, a computer bag, etc.

-7. Public Building (that is dog friendly).
-Walks under control
+7. Public Building (that is dog friendly)

 8.Stairs, steps, or elevator under control (choose one).

-• Steps (at least 3 - up and down)
+- Steps (at least 3 - up and down)

-9. Housetrained for apartment, condo, city living.
-Owner may
+9. Housetrained for apartment, condo, or city living.

-verify this item.
-Evaluator may also observe in public buildings, or have observed in training class.
+- Evaluator may also observe in public buildings, or have observed in training class.